The Holonomy Inverse Problem: Exact Liv s ic cocycle theory

 \begin{theorem} There exist $\eps_0>0$, $\theta>0$ and $C>0$ with the following property.
 Consider $\eps<\eps_0$, and a finite or infinite sequence of orbit segments $\gamma_i = [x_iy_i]$ of length $T_i$ greater than $1$ such that for any $n$, $d(y_n,x_{n+1}) \leq \eps$.
 Then there exists a genuine orbit $\gamma$ and times $\tau_i$ such that $\gamma$ restricted to $[\tau_i, \tau_i+T_i]$ \emph{shadows} $\gamma_i$ up to $C\eps$.
 More precisely, for all $t\in [0, T_i]$, one has

 Moreover, $|\tau_{i+1} - (\tau_i + T_i)| \leq C \eps$.
 Finally, if the sequence of orbit segments $\gamma_i$ is periodic, then the orbit $\gamma$ is periodic. \end{theorem}

+It is instructive for the reader to have Figure \ref{fig:ASgeometry}(A) in mind, where the upper curve corresponds to the orbit $\gamma$ approximating the segment given by the lower curve.
 Let us also make the following important comment.
 In the previous theorem, one can also allow the first orbit segment $\gamma_i$ to be infinite on the left, and the last orbit segment $\gamma_j$ to be infinite on the right.
 In this case,~\eqref{eq:d_hyperbolic} should be replaced by: assuming that $\gamma_i$ is defined on $(-\infty, 0]$ and $\gamma_j$ on $[0,+\infty)$, we would get for some $\tilde\tau_{i+1}$ within $C\eps$ of $\tau_{i+1}$, and all $t\geq 0$

 Fix an arbitrary periodic point $x_{\star} \in \M$ of period $T_{\star}$ and denote by $\gamma_{\star}$ its primitive orbit.

 \begin{definition}[Homoclinic orbits] A point $p \in \M$ is said to be \emph{homoclinic} to $x_{\star}$ if $p \in W^{ws}(x_{\star}) \cap W^{wu}(x_{\star})$ (in other words, $d(\varphi_{t+t^\pm_0} p, \varphi_t x_{\star}) \rightarrow_{t \rightarrow \pm \infty} 0$ for some $t^\pm_0 \in \R$).
 We say that an orbit $\gamma$ is homoclinic to $x_{\star}$ if it contains a point $p \in \gamma$ that is homoclinic to $x_{\star}$ and we denote by $\mc{H} \subset \M$ the set of homoclinic orbits to $x_{\star}$. \end{definition}